Cyr-Ch/energy-forecasting-bench/README.md

 # energy-forecasting-bench

-A clean, reproducible benchmark repo for **energy consumption & generation forecasting** (load, PV, wind), inspired by PatchTST but focused on energy datasets, baselines, and proper evaluation.
+A clean, reproducible benchmark repo for **time series forecasting** on the **ETT (Electricity Transformer Temperature)** dataset, inspired by PatchTST but focused on transformer temperature forecasting, baselines, and proper evaluation.

 ---